 - Treasurer's Directions - Written delegations from Ministers, and - Secretary/Chief Executive/CFO Delegations (financial). - xvi.
 Review and resolve prior year Management Letter and Engagement Closing Report issues.
 Agencies should review all prior management letters and audit engagement closing reports to consider appropriate management responses and actions.
 Agencies should: - document evidence of management's review of issues raised and endorsement of the solutions/approach, including resolved issues - assign responsibility for issue resolution to appropriate staff - update ledgers, financial statements and note disclosures to reflect the solutions/approach - · retrospectively restate comparative information where applicable, to reflect new treatments, and - engage with auditors, Treasury and other stakeholders as required. - xvii.
-Complete and return the Commonwealth Funding Agreement Revenue Assessment Form for Commonwealth Funding Agreements.
-Agencies that receive funding through Commonwealth-State Funding Agreements indirectly via the appropriation process, must complete and return the Commonwealth Funding Agreement Revenue Assessment Form (Appendix F) for all new and amended Commonwealth Funding Agreements entered or amended during this financial year.
-The submission process for the completion of this form has changed from 1 February 2022.
-Agencies are now required to complete the Revenue Assessment Form within 14 business days after the receipt of any Commonwealth funding via the appropriation process.
-Agencies are required to confirm to Treasury that ALL required revenue Commonwealth Funding Revenue Assessment Forms have been submitted to the Crown by no later than Wednesday, 27 April 2022.
+Complete and return the Commonwealth Funding Return and Revenue Assessment Forms.
+Agencies that receive funding through Commonwealth-State Funding Agreements indirectly via the appropriation process, must complete and return the Commonwealth Funding Return and Revenue Assessment Forms (Appendix F) for all new and amended Commonwealth Funding Agreements entered or amended during this financial year.
+Agencies are required to complete Commonwealth Funding Return (previously schedule 8 and 9 of the Crown Data Return) at Early Close.
+Agencies are also required to confirm to Treasury that ALL required Commonwealth Funding Return and Revenue Assessment Forms have been submitted to the Crown team by no later than Thursday, 27 April 2023.